 Medicare Coverage for open heart surgery

-The American Medical Association states the average cost of a heart bypass surgery is more than $123,000.
+The American Medical Association states that a heart bypass surgery costs over $123,000.
 If there are complications, the costs could be close to double.
 If you’re on the Medicare program, you won’t pay this entire portion, but it will still cost a pretty penny.

 Medicare will cover heart bypass surgery since the procedure is considered medically necessary in almost all cases.
-You would also have double, triple, or quadruple bypass surgery coverage since these are all lifesaving procedures.
+Since these are all lifesaving procedures, you would also have coverage for double, triple, or quadruple bypass surgery.

 You can even expect Medicare to cover cardiac rehabilitation after your surgery.
 Medicare will even cover minimally invasive heart disease treatments like cardiac catheterization.
 So, if you need a heart procedure, Medicare will likely help you cover some of the costs.